tttppp/ragl/rules.md

 See https://tttppp.github.io/ragl/forfeits.html for individual records.

+2.3.6 Forfeits during the playoffs of this season will count as a completed season for future qualification (although similar forfeits in the past were subject to different rules and so continue to count as forfeits).

 ## 2.4 Waiting list

 2.4.1 In the event of players leaving during the first week for any reasons, players may be added from the waiting list.
 The league officials will use a combination of the waiting list and promotion to fill the vacancy.